What Is Safety Performance Monitoring and Measurement

 5.3.69 Have a Voluntary Reporting System

-In addition to having mandatory issues to report, you should indicate examples of voluntary issues to report.
+In addition to having mandatory safety issues to report, you should indicate examples of voluntary issues to report.
 Voluntary issues are issues that are not necessarily critical for measuring safety performance, but can provide very useful data for:

 - Establishing trends;